sandrock/TankardDB/README.md

 Provide a super-simple way to store and retreive C# objects.

-Store in momory or on disk.
+Store in memory or on disk.
 Or someplace else.

 ## Why?